codingchickens/quacktrack/README.md

 ## ➤ Description

-QuackTrack is a Python-based,, multi-agent system designed to help users reflect on their learning experiences.
+QuackTrack is a Python-based, ADK-based, multi-agent system designed to help users reflect on their learning experiences.
 It guides users through structured conversations, using a series of specialized agents to encourage deeper thinking, constructive dialogue, and personal growth.
 The system leverages Google ADK, Gemini 2.5 Flash, and RAG memory for advanced conversational and memory capabilities.

 ![agent flow](flow.png?raw=true)